outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - excluding limit error type structure: 'combined/intersecting elements being excluded', or the opposite structure of the limit error type 'non-combined (isolated), non-intersecting (non-common) elements being included'
     - solving a problem by applying filters to the solution space converts the problem into a sorting/set problem structure, applying organization to the definition of the problem & solution so they can be accurately related

-  - relationship structure types between problem/solution, applying core structural relationship structures (relevant to core general abstract-intent functions like apply/find/build/identify/change)
+  - core relationship structure types between problem/solution, by applying core structural relationship structures (relevant to core general abstract-intent functions like apply/find/build/identify/change)
       - organize
         - position
           - the solution is the problem components in the right position in a structure (like an object-function or variable network)